widh/front/README.md

 The World of Wldh
 =================

-A homepage of Jio Gim.
-Aims for supporting *screen reader*.

-&copy; wldh, all rights reserved.
+A homepage of Jio Gim. &copy; wldh, all rights reserved.

 ---